Facial Reduction and Partial Polyhedrality: Distance to polyhedrality, FRA-Poly and tightness

-Suppose that \eqref{eq:dual} is infeasible.
+Finally, suppose that \eqref{eq:dual} is infeasible.
 By Lemma \ref{lemma:red2}, $\opt{\text{\ref{eq:red_dual}}} = 0$.
-Since $\stdInt = 0$, equation \eqref{eq:red:2} implies that the optimal solution of \eqref{eq:red} will be a triple $(x^*,0,1)$, which implies that Step 3 will be reached and a single new direction will be added.
+Since $\stdInt = 0$, \eqref{eq:red:2} implies that every optimal solution of \eqref{eq:red} will be a triple of the form $(x^*,0,1)$, which implies that Step 3 will be reached and a single new direction will be added.
 This gives item $(ii)$. \end{proof}

-\begin{remark} When the problem is feasible, the number of directions found in Phase 1 \emph{plus one} gives the total number of times the problems \eqref{eq:red},\eqref{eq:red_dual} are solved.
-This is because once a face for which the {\PPS} condition holds is found, we still need to solve \eqref{eq:red},\eqref{eq:red_dual} to reach the stopping criteria in Step 5.
-No such discrepancy occurs when the problem is infeasible. \end{remark} The next step is showing that we can jump directly to the minimal face in a single facial reduction step.
+\begin{remark} Let $\ell$ be the number of directions found in Phase 1.
+When \eqref{eq:dual} is feasible, $\ell + 1$ is the total number of times the pair of problems \eqref{eq:red}, \eqref{eq:red_dual} are solved during Phase 1.
+After solving \eqref{eq:red}, \eqref{eq:red_dual} $\ell$ times, a face $\stdFace$ of $\stdCone$ satisfying the {\PPS} condition is computed.
+However, it is necessary to solve \eqref{eq:red}, \eqref{eq:red_dual} one extra time to reach the stopping criteria in Step 5 and obtain $s'$, which is a certificate that $\stdFace$ indeed satisfies the {\PPS} condition.
+When \eqref{eq:dual} is infeasible, $\ell$ coincides with the number of times problems \eqref{eq:red}, \eqref{eq:red_dual} are solved during Phase 1. \end{remark} If we merely want a face of $\stdCone$ satisfying the {\PPS} condition, we can stop at Phase 1.
+In any case, we will now show that is possible to jump directly to the minimal face in a single facial reduction step.

 [{\bf Facial Reduction Poly - Phase 2}]

 {\bf Input:} \eqref{eq:dual}, the output of Phase 1: $\stdFace$ and $s'$, with $\stdFace \neq \emptyset$.